 - $500.00 prize.

-- Up to $300 travel reimbursement to attend the ARLIS/NA 43rd Annual Conference in Fort Worth, TX.
+- Up to $300 travel reimbursement to attend the ARLIS/NA+VRA 3rd Joint Conference in Seattle, WA.
 This amount may be used to reimburse travel expenses, but will not apply to meals, tours, or other costs.

 - Opportunity to present the winning paper at the conference as part of the New Voices Panel.